StreamHPC/rocRAND/docs/api-reference/cpp-api.rst

 C host API
 ==========

-C host API allows encapsulation of the internal generator state.
-Random numbers may be produced either on the host CPU or device GPU, whether an appropriate generator object was created.
-The typical sequence of operations for GPU generation consists of the following steps:
+The C host API allows encapsulation of the internal generator state.
+Random numbers may be produced either on the host or device, depending on the created generator object.
+The typical sequence of operations for device generation consists of the following steps:

 1. Allocate memory on the device with ``hipMalloc``.